samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 const iPhoneLoc = new itemLocation();
 ```

-We try to access a `coordinates` property from `itemLocation` that doesn't exist.
-We also pass it as an argument to a function that takes an argument of type `string`, call it as a function, and finally use it as a constructor.
-Throughout the execution of these statement, TypeScript throws errors but it doesn't get angry enough to stop compilation.
+We tried to access a `coordinates` property from `itemLocation` that doesn't exist.
+We also passed it as an argument to a function that takes an argument of type `string`.
+We called it as a function.
+Lastly, we used it as a constructor.
+Throughout the execution of these statements, TypeScript throws errors but it doesn't get angry enough to stop compilation.

 ```shell
 TypeError: Cannot read property 'x' of undefined